 |My daughter, Abbey, cheering and tracking me from the confines of a dry and warm hotel lobby|

 I was ahead of my plan by a couple minutes coming into the half.
-I knew John was seeing that number spit out back in Colorado on his laptop and was probably cringing, but I felt I was precisely in the right place.
 Yes, the wheels had a high chance of coming off, but the Newton hills were soon approaching and I am not a strong climber (if you think living in Colorado where there are mountains aplenty to make me climb well, you'd be wrong).
-I felt I needed these additional minutes at the half way point if I had any remote chance of making it out alive past the upcoming hills, so I told John in my inner voice, don't panic quite yet.
+I felt I needed these additional minutes at the halfway point if I had any remote chance of making it out alive past the upcoming hills, so I told John in my inner voice, don't panic quite yet.

 Surprisingly, the miles were clicking by quickly for me the entire race and despite my screaming quads, I was enjoying every morsel of this race.
 When I remembered to look up, I'd recognized certain landmarks or places and smile at the memories from years ago.
-But then I saw it - the sharp 90 degree turn where the Newton Hills begin around mile 17.
+But then I saw it - the sharp 90-degree turn where the Newton Hills begin around mile 17.
 Anxiety started to brew.
 My pace had been riding consistently up to this point, and for that fact alone, my head was holding up remarkably well.
 But those hills!
 Those four ghastly hills.
-Knowing they were my nemesis and worrying about them for like weeks, if not months, played a significant roll in my mental collapse; by the last hill, my quads were trashed; I had stomach issues; and my hamstrings were seizing up.
-My pace fell drastically to a 10:12 when I reached the top of that last hill.
+Knowing they were my nemesis and worrying about them for like weeks, if not months, played a significant role in my mental collapse; by the last hill, my quads were trashed; I had stomach issues, and my hamstrings were seizing up.
+My pace fell drastically to 10:12 when I reached the top of that last hill.
 That's a HELL OF A LOT more than pace +15, Jill.
 You're screwed!
 In 4 long, agonizing miles, my mental state became a pile of dog food and I felt I had nothing left in me anymore - my object to re-qualify for Boston next year was pretty much out the window.
 It seemed pointless to try.
 If I can't BQ again, then why even bother?
-I came up with a hundred excuses in the noggin I would tell John, and the select few people I told my goal to, why I was content with failure.
+I came up with a hundred excuses why I was content with failure.